ghattab/ghattab.github.io/aa.md

 ---
 layout: page
 permalink: /aa/
-title: Amino Acids
+title: Biochemistry
 tags: [design, amino, acids, biochemistry, biology]
-modified: 05-04-2020
+modified: 18-08-2020
 comments: false
 ---

 Amino acids occur naturally in plant and animal tissues and are the basic constituents of proteins.
 Each amino acid is a simple organic compound containing both a carboxyl (—COOH) and an amino (—NH2) group.
-Yet particular features distinguish each molecule.
+Yet particular features distinguish each biological molecule.
 To learn the amino acids properties and molecular structure of amino acids, I developed an intuitive system to code these features into shapes, colors, and textures.
 The result is a pedagogical Quartet-like card game that employs the potential of infographics, graphic design, and game motivation.